Thursday, February 25, 2010

 Ban anyone with a history of mental illness hospitalization from running for political office.

-Ban mail-in voting, except during pandemic emergencies and or for individuals receiving monthly Federal payments for physical disabilities.
 Require mail-in ballots to be postmarked at least nine working days prior to election days.

 Require ballot listed judicial and legislative candidates to have lived in the areas they plan to serve for at least a lifetime total of 12 years.